 Domínguez, D.G., & De La Rue, L. (under review).
 Trauma and Growth in the Aftermath of the 2017 Northern California Wildfires.
 Manuscript under review at the Journal of Traumatic Stress.

 Domínguez, D.G., & Yeh, C. (under review).
 Social justice disaster relief, counseling, and advocacy: The case of the Northern California wildfires.
-Manuscript under review at The Counselling Psychology Quarterly.
+Manuscript under review at The Counseling Psychology Quarterly.